Nikkor AF-S DX 35mm f/1.8 G - Review / Test Report - Analysis

 Page 2 of 3

-The lens shows moderate barrel distortions at around 1.7%, which is a bit more than one would expect from a prime lens in this focal range.
+The lens shows moderate barrel distortion at around 1.7%, which is a bit more than one would expect from a prime lens in this focal range.

 The chart above has a real-world size of about 120x80cm.